-Made with high-quality, light-reflective materials so that working out can be carefree without worrying about odor or outdoor elements.
+Made with high-quality light-reflective materials so working out can be carefree without worry of odor or the outdoor elements.
 Includes adjustable Velcro arm cuffs to keep heat in and to make it easier for taking on and off after sweating.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 On the surface, a sauna suit may seem like just another overhyped weight-loss product.
-The idea is definitely a little strange – clothing that’s designed to make you sweat excessively – but studies have shown that working out in a sauna suit can help you drop pounds, reduce body fat, and increase your metabolic rate.
+The idea is definitely a little strange— clothing that’s designed to make you sweat excessively—but studies have shown that working out in a sauna suit can help you drop pounds for a slimming effect, reduce body fat, and increase your metabolic rate.
 That makes a sauna suit an ideal investment if you’re looking to jump-start your fitness program.

 You’ll especially benefit from a sauna suit if you want to lose weight quickly or if you’re a wrestler or boxer who needs to make a certain weight class.
-But sauna suits can also help keep you warm if you’re exercising in cold weather and help lower fasting blood glucose levels for prediabetics.
+But the sauna effect of these suits can also help keep you warm if you’re exercising in cold weather and help lower fasting blood glucose levels for prediabetics.

 If you’re thinking of working out in a sauna suit, you must choose a high-quality option to really see results.
 You need to know what material to choose, how to find the best size, and what other features can make your workouts as successful as possible.